next-LI/datasette-live-config/README.md

 The hook allows plugins to provide configuration to Datasette dynamically, which is what the `live-config` plugin is doing: reading configuration from a database, merging them together with any local configurations and providing it to Datasette.

 This allows for a nearly fully dynamic system that you might expect with other web frameworks.
 The only limitation is importing new databases, but dynamic imports are supported by a separate, but related plugin that we also developed called [csv-importer](https://github.comom/next-LI/datasette-csv-importer).

+The UI is built based on JSON schema of the metadata.json as defined in the Datasette documentation.
+It can be found in the `config-ed/src/schema.js` file.